quirrelHK/ML-Image-Classifier/README.md

 ## Performance
-The accuracy on testing set is 86%.
+The accuracy on test set is 83%.
 The classification report is: